nkoster/geoip/README.md

 Responses are in JSON.

-The IP location database in CSV format was downloaded from [http://lite.ip2location.com](ip2location).
+The IP location database in CSV format was fetched from [http://lite.ip2location.com](ip2location).

 Install: